xerosagas/DS4Windows/doc/concepts/stick-calibrator-concept.md

 even be noticable.
 It's also easier to implement, as it only involves checking the amount by which the stick drifts and then making simple addition/subtraction operations.

-The second option will add a bit of CPU overhead, but will ensure that the output stick value range of 0-255 remains intact.
+The second option will ensure that the output stick value range of 0-255 remains intact.
 It might be better for more severe cases of drift, or where the lack of that top-end value would be a problem.
+It might add a bit of CPU overhead, however pre-calculating the values and saving them to a Dictionary, and then just performing a lookup rather than calculating the value in real time might be a good consideration.

 ## Real world implementation
 - In profile settings, in the `Axis Config` tab, create an option to open a calibration tool.